Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits: Discussion

 In this work, we have examined hybrid circuit dynamics that follow an inherently non-stationary protocol, realized via a time-dependent and random average measurement rate.
 The associated circuit dynamics present a competition between time instances that experience few measurements and thus more entanglement production versus other times with many measurements and thus entanglement suppression but more teleportation.

 Notably, the resulting emergent phenomena give rise to an unusual entangling phase characterized by a sub-volume growth of the entanglement entropy.
 In agreement with the fractal entanglement phase \cite{PhysRevX.12.011045}, we understand this behavior as a Griffiths-like effect dominated by strong measurement events that suppress the entanglement entropy even for weak $\bar{p}$.
+This model of temporal noise is relevant to describe burst errors in NISQ devices as arise in ionizing radiation and global control protocols \cite{tan2024resilience, mcewen2022resolving}.
 We further show that the transition from this unique phase to the area-law phase displays nontrivial scaling relations that qualitatively match the spacetime-rotated infinite-randomness picture.
 A striking feature is that this criticality is characterized by ultrafast dynamics with a vanishing dynamical exponent $ z\to 0$.
 This basic building block allows us to numerically estimate the relevant universal properties, including scaling functions and critical exponents associated with the entanglement entropy growth, temporal fluctuations, and information spreading.

 Our results show that the correlation time critical exponent $\nu_{\tau}\cong 2.0$, suggesting a temporal Harris/CCFS bound whose limit is saturated by this model.
+First, we discuss the implications of this result for the MIPT in $d$ dimensions.
+As demonstrated here the MIPT is unstable in one dimension and flows to an infinitely fast fixed point.
+In two dimensions $\nu z\approx 0.85$ \cite{PhysRevB.104.155111}, and $\nu$ is expected to keep decreasing as the dimensionality $d$ is increased.
+Therefore, the MIPT critical point is unstable to temporal randomness also for $d\geq1$.

+We can generalize this result beyond MIPTs by applying this stability criterion to NTTs.
+For example, the threshold transition of two-dimensional surface codes, in the presence of syndrome measurement errors can be mapped to the Nishimori criticality in the random-plaquette $\mathbb{Z}_2$ gauge model (RPGM) with $\nu\approx 1.0$.
+Similarly, the threshold transition in one-dimensional repetition codes is mapped to the phase transition in the random-bond Ising model (RBIM) where $\nu\approx 3/2$ \cite{WANG200331,Preskill2002Topo}.
+Since in both cases $\nu\leq 2$ and $z=1$, these critical points are unstable to added temporal randomness.
+By contrast, the charge-sharpening transition in 1+1-dimensional $U(1)$-conserving random Haar circuits, which has $z=1$ and $\nu\rightarrow\infty$ \cite{PhysRevX.12.041002,PhysRevLett.129.120604,PhysRevB.110.045135}, is stable to added temporal randomness.

 Looking to the future, it would be interesting to further engineer the properties of the dynamics by varying the properties of the temporal modulations, e.g. by considering hyperuniform distributions or quasiperiodic modulations.
 This can potentially allow us to control the activation exponent $\psi_\tau$ and associated critical exponents \cite{Shkolnik2023QP}.
 Of specific importance would be employing the infinitely fast properties uncovered in this model in the engineering of efficient quantum algorithms and state preparation on quantum computers through the use of feedback based on the measurement outcomes.